How to Get from Lima to Machu Picchu (All Routes Explained)

 How to Buy Tickets: Through an agency in Cusco

-A more backpacker and budget style of transport is to take the bus to the end of the closest road to Machu Picchu.
+A more backpacker and budget-friendly style of transport is to take the bus to the end of the closest road to Machu Picchu.
 This is located in Hidroelectrica around 10 km from Aguas Calientes.

 When you arrive in Hidroelectrica, you’ll be dropped off next to a local restaurant where you can eat if you haven’t already.

 From there, you hike the remaining distance along the train tracks until you arrive in Aguas Calientes.
 The 10-km route takes about 2 hours at a leisurely pace and is mostly flat.
+Directions are:

-Once off the bus, head away from the drop-off spot and follow the road.
-You’ll reach a checkpoint where you give your details to the rangers and then follow the signs to and along the train tracks.
+- Once off the bus, head away from the drop-off spot and follow the road to the checkpoint

 Don’t worry, this is a safe, popular and well-signposted route.
 Very few trains run along this section of the route as it is past Aguas Calientes when you come from Cusco.
 Mostly, it is used for trains to turn around or bring supplies.

-Make sure to pack light to avoid carrying too much.
+- Pack light to avoid carrying too much.
 It is much hotter (and more humid) here than in Cusco due to the lower altitude.

 Visit Ollantaytambo and the Sacred Valley + bus + hike